defeo/aws/_addons/about.md

 ### Starting from scratch

-This website was created from an empty template ate
+This website was created from an empty template at
-<https://github.com/defeo/class-boilerplate/>.
+<https://github.com/elementsLMS/eLeMentS/>.
 You can start from
 there if you want to create a website for your own class.